 • its long term benefits for the community.

 There are already a number of existing strategies in place that have been developed after public consultation and that are informing this process.
-Council staff are now reviewing these following the recent earthquakes.
+The strategies include:

 Other key Council strategies that are also aligned to this project include: